 While it may only have 50 HP and 32 lb-ft of torque, it will still make you blink in surprise at just how eagerly it wants to scrabble down the road.
 On top of that, add in Honda’s legendary handling, and you have a bike that is not only a great streetfighter, but a great first bike as well.

-It is a bit of a shame that the GSX-S1000 seems to no longer be in the plans for Suzuki, but they still have a reputable fighter in the GSX-S750Z.
+Suzuki recently revealed the 2022 GSX-S1000, but the smaller GSX-S750Z remains a more accessible and sought-after offering.
 It still has the stubby nose that looks like it took a punch the wrong way, and it’s still got the right shape, leaning forwards, ready to pounce.

 It still has the power, namely 114 HP and 60 lb-ft, to get up and go, and it still has the classic cornering ability of the best of the best Suzuki supersports.
 This is because it is a direct relative of the GSX-R750R supersport and, through some DNA, the Suzuki MotoGP GSX-RR.

 Alas, 2022 doesn’t bring any significant changes to this bad-ass streetfighter; also we can celebrate some awesome new colorways available like the one seen above.